Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions II

-In this section, we assume $\eta<10^{-10}$.
+In this section, we assume $\eta\leq 10^{-12}$.
 We did not try to optimise $\eta$, so it is very likely that by a more careful computation, one can make $\eta$ much larger.
 But we believe this method does not allow $\eta$ to be very close to $1$.

-By Theorem~\ref{thm:inverse theorem torus}, let $\tau=2$, and $c=c(\tau)$ be the constant obtained from the theorem.
+By Fact~\ref{fact:inverse theorem torus}, let $\tau=2$, and $c_B=c(\tau)$ be the constant obtained from the theorem.
 In this subsection, we consider the case when

 for all $a,b\in G$.
-The proofs in this section is more involved compared to the equality case, and the main difficulty is to control the error term coming from the near minimally expansion pair.
+The proofs in this section is more involved compared to the equality case, and the main difficulty is to control the error term coming from the nearly minimally expanding pairs.
 For the readers who do not care the exact quantitative bound on the error terms, one can always view $\eta$ as an infinitesimal element, then one can use equalities to replace all the inequalities in the proofs by pretending to take the standard part, and apply the methods given in the previous section.